thomas-tf/tic-tac-toe-q-learning/README.md

 - the discount factor gamma (default: 0.9)
 - the epsilon-greedy policy (default: 0.3)

 They can be set in the agent class or when the agent is being initalized.
-But the default values are highly recommended as they were the best settings after doing several experiments.
+But the default values are highly recommended as they were the best settings came up after doing several experiments.

 ### Prerequisites
 Python 3.7 was used for this project but any later version should work.